Jen Ryland Reviews

 The Catch by Yrsa Daley-Ward

 With multiple awards but a low (3.4) Goodreads rating, this books seems to be a genre-spanning one.
-The author is a poet and reviewers have described this as a “psychedelic trip,” “meta fiction.
-It also seems to have an unusual writing style that includes sentence fragments and poetry.
+The author is a poet and reviewers have described this as a “psychedelic trip.”
+Other reviewers mention its unusual narrative style that includes sentence fragments and poetry.

 This one sounds perfect for readers who want something really different and imaginative!